Q: Does filing a Property Tax Return appeal my valuation?

 Q: What happens once I appeal my valuation?

-A: As soon as your Appeal is received, the following will happen:
+A: As soon as your appeal is

 - The appraisal staff will review your appeal.

 - If the appraisal staff elects to make a change in your